- When will the streetcar project be completed and ready for revenue service?

 A fare amount for the streetcar hasn't yet been decided.
 As engineering progresses and an operating plan is further developed, selecting an appropriate fare level will be a key consideration.
 Local fares for transit currently range from $0.50 (DASH) to $1.75 (Metro) per ride.

 The engineering firm Mott MacDonald was selected in December 2015 to perform preliminary (30%) design for the streetcar project.
 The preliminary design was completed in the spring of 2017.
-The Request for Proposal for final (100%) design will be released in mid to late 2017.
+The Request for Proposal for final (100%) design is anticipated to be completed in late 2017.

 According to the latest schedule completed in March 2017, final design will be completed in the 4th quarter of 2018.